All Episodes

 Yep.

-He's worried about wasting his parents' money.
+Worried about wasting his parents' money.

-If this had been a normal day, if this had been a normal typical busy broadcast day, this is the story I would have led with.
+If this had been a normal day, if this had been a normal, typical, busy broadcast day, this is the story I would have led with.

 Right here.

-And uh standby audio soundbite number one.
+And standby audio soundbite number one.

 Story is from the Houston Chronicle.